Dorin07/Linear-Regression-ML/README.md

 # Linear-Regression-ML
-A basic Machine Learning project.
+A basic Machine Learning project for beginners.